0xPolygon/polygon-docs/docs/tools/gas/polygon-gas-station.md

 ### Mainnet

-For getting gas price recommendation from this oracle (Polygon Mainnet), send **GET** request to the Polygon Gas Station V2 to get the gas fee estimates.
-Polygon Gas Station V2 Endpoint: [https://gasstation.polygon.technology/v2](https://gasstation.polygon.technology/v2)
+For getting a gas price recommendation from this oracle (Polygon Mainnet), send a **GET** request to the Polygon Gas Station V2 to get the gas fee estimates.
+Polygon Gas Station V2 Endpoint: [https://gasstation.polygon.technology/v2](https://gasstation.polygon.technology/v2).

 #### cURL